Refrigeration Monitoring

 6. Regulatory compliance and monitoring

-The choice of leak rate calculation as mandated by regulatory compliances can influence leak rate.
+The choice of leak rate calculation as mandated by regulatory compliances can influence the leak rate.

 7. Maintenance practices